AbdulBasitMirza/abdulbasitmirza.github.io/_publications/ECCE_2021_HCB.md

 collection: publications
 type: 'conference'
 permalink: /publication/ECCE_2021_GD
-excerpt: 'This paper presents design and validation of a MVDC Hybrid Circuit Breaker (HCB) that consists of an electro-mechanical switch (EMS) in series with a voltage injector building block (VIBB)'
+excerpt: 'This paper presents design and validation of a MVDC Hybrid Circuit Breaker (HCB) that consists of an electro-mechanical switch (EMS) in series with a voltage injector building block (VIBB).'
 date: 2021-11-16
 venue: '2021 IEEE Energy Conversion Congress and Exposition (ECCE)'
 paperurl: 'https://ieeexplore.ieee.org/abstract/document/9595779'